Ibanez AR History

 By examining how the brand developed—specifically by focusing its target market overseas, unlike other Japanese brands—and by exploring its relationships with Fuji Strings and Kanda Shokai, I gained at least some insight into why Ibanez remains popular worldwide today.

-Furthermore, I felt that AR’s unique character and approach—which successfully balances the instrument’s artistic appeal with its practical utility—is something I’m committed to sharing with a wider audience.
+Furthermore, I felt that AR’s unique character and approach—which successfully balance the instrument’s artistic appeal with its practical utility—make it my mission to share this appeal with as many people as possible.

 Author: Nihei (TCGAKKI, Electric Guitar Specialist)

-I was introduced to the guitar through the manga "BECK" in junior high school and, influenced by the Red Hot Chili Peppers and Nirvana, discovered rock music.
+I was introduced to the guitar through the manga "BECK" in junior high school and, influenced by the Red Hot Chili Peppers and Nirvana, discovered my passion for rock music.

 The Story of the 1956 Gibson Les Paul Custom